 There's no complicated setup, no account to create, no software to download.
 The whole thing runs in your browser.

 Enter your script into the FreeTTS text box.
-Up to 5,000 characters per session — that's roughly 800 words or about 5 minutes of spoken audio at a normal pace.
+Up to 1,000 characters per generation on the free tier (PRO supports up to 10,000).
 For longer projects, just split by scene or paragraph.

 Choose from 400+ neural AI voices across 75+ languages.
 Want an American English male voice?
 A French female narrator?
 A Japanese speaker with a slightly faster rate?
 It's all there.
 Speed and pitch controls too.